DINA-community/String-Sysiphos/datamodel/datamodel_attributes.md

 ### Baseline Image

-Useful to know if there is a particular known-good image that the OS installation was based on, aiding in post-incident recovery
+Useful to know if there is a particular known-good image that the OS installation was based on, aiding in post-incident recovery.

 ### Criticality